Paris IAS

 The Paris IAS values collective intelligence and interdisciplinarity.
 Fellows are expected to contribute generously to discussions and to the communal life of the Institute, during the compulsory weekly internal seminar, lunches together, and beyond.
 They will also be requested to give at least one public lecture.

-- City of Paris programme – Open to projects in any discipline and any topic around the city of Paris or address challenges relevant to it.
-Applicants to this programme must clearly demonstrate the relevance of their project to understanding contemporary issues faced by the city.
-Proposals related to education—particularly regarding diversity and access—and urban mobility are especially encouraged.
+In addition to these criteria, the IAS collaborates with the City of Paris programme's Paris Recherche.
+We welcome projects in any discipline and any topic that address challenges relevant to the contemporary issues faced by the city.
+Proposals related to education, environment, social cohesion, and urban mobility are encouraged.

 Solid plans for collaboration with the member institutions of the Paris IAS, with local scientific institutions, and the Greater Paris research community, are most welcome.
 Here is the list of the Paris IAS members:

-- Fondation Maison des sciences de l'homme
+• Fondation Maison des sciences de l'Homme (FMSH)

-- Sorbonne Université
+• Sorbonne Université

-- Université Paris I Panthéon Sorbonne
+• Université Paris I Panthéon Sorbonne

-- Université Paris 3 Sorbonne Nouvelle
+• Université Paris 3 Sorbonne Nouvelle

-- Université Paris Cité
+• Université Paris Cité

-- Université Paris Nanterre
+• Université Paris Nanterre